 margin-bottom in the

 .hero__main-heading class, and the webpage responds with the changes in real time.
-This won’t affect your source code in your text editor, but it is extremely useful to quickly test out various attributes and values without needing to reload the page over and over again.
+This won’t affect the source code in your text editor, but it is extremely useful for quickly testing out various attributes and values without needing to reload the page over and over again.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.

 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.